ChoiceTrade Review: Commissions, Fees, and Minimum Deposit

 We don't recommend opening account with ChoiceTrade for mutual fund investors - the company has a steep $25 fee for mutual fund

 transactions.
-There are better-priced online brokerages for mutual funds such as
+There are better-priced online brokerages for mutual funds such as TradeKing (TradeKing review),

-TradeKing (TradeKing review) - both charge just $10 per transaction.
+that charges just $10 per transaction.

 Since there is a $50 IRA annual fee and a $25 IRA setup fee, which most online brokers don't charge, ChoiceTrade is not a good option for a brokerage retirement account.